-Luckily, if you’re looking for a no-compromise smartphone at any price, the choices over a thousand dollars are much clearer.
-If you like Android, the Samsung Galaxy S21 Ultra is incredibly good.
-And if you want to get the best smartphone on a budget, you can find something really good for under $500 or even under $400.
+And if you want to get the best smartphone on a budget, you can find something really good for under $500 or even less.
 For those recommendations, you can check out our guide to budget smartphones.

-A great smartphone will last you for several years (at least), have a great camera, a nice screen, long battery life, and be fast enough to do all the work, social networking, and gaming you want to pack into a day.
-Believe it or not, all of those things are easier than ever to find in a phone — so picking the best one is often a matter of degrees or preferences.
+A great smartphone should last you for several years (at least), have a great camera, a nice screen, long battery life, and be fast enough to do all the work, social networking, and gaming you want to pack into a day.
+After all, upgrade cycles are slowing down: people are holding onto their phones for longer, so they’re looking for features that will last a few years.
+Believe it or not, most top phones are pretty neck and neck in terms of their user experience and features these days — so picking the best one is often a matter of degrees or preferences.

 The best phones 2021